Nextra 3.0 is released. Read more

 Pages

-The title and order of a page shown in the sidebar should be configured in the _meta.json file as key-value pairs.
+The title and order of a page shown in the sidebar should be configured in the _meta.js file as key-value pairs.
 For example, if you have the following file structure:

 • about.mdx